SwissDataScienceCenter/renku/docs/admin/index.rst

 Independent GitLab as identity provider
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-If the RenkuLab deployment is using an existing GitLab, this application could be configured as an identity provider for RenkuLab's keycloak.
-This way all of the users from the existing GitLab instance could authenticate.
+If the RenkuLab deployment is relying on an existing GitLab instance, this instance could be configured as an identity provider for RenkuLab's keycloak.
+This way all of the users from the existing GitLab instance can log into RenkuLab with their existing login information.

 #.
 Go to https://<renku-domain>/auth (or to your stand-alone Keycloak dashboard), login to ``Admin console`` using admin username and the decoded password stored in ``keycloak-password-secret``.
 #.
 Add an ``Identity Provider`` of type ```OpenID Connect v1.0``.